scharlau/parsing_guest_accounts/readme.md

 The first version of this as shown in the 'version1' branch was done without methods to understand how it might be done.
 This works, but is ugly and brittle without any easy paths for creating different output formats.

-The second version moves everything to a class with a struct, and extends the use of environment variables to smooth the adaption of the code to different events
+The second version moves everything to a class with a struct, and extends the use of environment variables to smooth the adaption of the code to different events.

+The third version adds PDF capability using the Prawn gem https://github.com/prawnpdf/prawn for nicer output of one account per page.
+However, this now adds the problem that the text is duplicated as it's required for Prawn styling.

 ### Testing